Chrsyocephalum apiculatum is often referred to as ‘Yellow Buttons’ or ‘common everlasting’.

 Chrsyocephalum apiculatum Care

-Excellent in a low water garden.
-Fits is well to cottage garden styles with other drought tolerant perennial plants.
+Excellent in a low water garden or for use in mass planting as an Australian native ground cover plant.
+It fits is well into cottage garden styles with other drought tolerant perennial plants.

 - Well drained soil.